grinry/sovryn-indexer/docs/README.md

 #### GET /chains

-Returns a list of supported chains and features. `chainId` is the unique identifier for each chain and is used in other endpoints.
+Returns a list of supported chains and features (currently supported are `legacy` and `sdex`). `chainId` is the unique identifier for each chain and is used in other endpoints.
 While chain id returned is a number, endpoints can also accept chain id as hex string (e.g. `0x1e` instead of `30` for Rootstock).

 Example response:
 ```json